Flexible-Modal Face Anti-Spoofing: A Benchmark: Experiment

 Table~\ref{tab:experiment2} shows the results of flexible-modal cross-dataset testing on WMCA.
 Due to the domain shifts (e.g., from sensors and sessions) and unseen PAIs, the performance of both separate and unified models are unsatisfactory (ACER$\textgreater$10\%).

-\textbf{Impact of fusion modules.} Similar to the intra-dataset testings, the results with SE fusion~\cite{casiasurf} cannot bring obvious benefits for CDCN, ResNet50, and ViT-Base on cross testings.
-As can be seen from the second row from the bottom, the proposed CA is highly compatible with multi-modal ViT architectures, and improves the cross results dramatically.
+\textbf{Impact of fusion modules.} Similar to the intra-dataset testings, the results with SE fusion~\cite{casiasurf} cannot bring obvious benefits for CDCN, ResNet50, and ViT-Base on cross-dataset testings.
+As can be seen from the results of `ResNet50\_SE', `ResNet50\_CA', `ViT-Base\_SE', and `ViT-Base\_CA' in Table~\ref{tab:experiment2}, compared with SE fusion, the proposed CA is highly compatible with multi-modal ViT and ResNet50 architectures (especially on Protocols 1, 2, and 3), and improves the cross-dataset testing results dramatically.

 \textbf{Impact of DropModal.} It is reasonable to find in Table~\ref{tab:experiment2} that`DropModal' benefits the cross-testing performance of direct and SE concatenation fusions for all three kinds of models.
-However, the results in last rows from last two blocks indicate that `DropModal' degrades the cross-testing performance for CA fusion for both ResNet50 and ViT-Base.
+However, the results of `ResNet50\_CA w/ DropModal' and `ViT-Base\_CA w/ DropModal' indicate that `DropModal' degrades the cross-testing performance for CA fusion for both ResNet50 and ViT-Base backbones.
+It indicates that training CA with dropped-modality features limit the overall domain generalization capacity.